Muchezz/terraform-resources/README.md

 This repo is a workstation showcasing provisioning of resources to AWS with Terraform

-# A Code and Referencing
+# Code walk through and Referencing
 - Deploy a subnet to which we can deploy our future EC2 instances.
 [Reference resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/subnet)

 - Give our resources a way to the internet by creating an internet gateway.
 [Reference resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/internet_gateway)